kwirk/eventgallery/admin/doc/readme.md

 If you want to display the thumbnails beside the big image you can simply let them float the way you need them.

 ![Switch from two rows to two columns](img/frontend/event_ajax_list_css_custom.jpg)

+# FAQ

+## Thumbs do not show up

+- php memory size too low.
+I have good experience with 128M.
+Depends on the size of your images
+- javascript error occured which prevents the whole site from executing javascript.
+Without javascript it no image will appear.